nadinedelia/marathon_prep_tracker/README.md

 #### 6. Set Up Alerts (Optional)

 Grafana can also be used to set up alerts based on specific conditions within your dashboard panels.
 To set up alerts, edit a panel and go to the "Alert" tab to define alert rules.

+#### --- TO DO ---

+Tests, tests, tests... adding Cordapp for challenges